 Learn more about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® (Full disclosure, this is not an affiliate link).

-And then there's the AAdvantage Aviator Red World Elite Mastercard from Barclays.
-Few credit cards offer a better, more lucrative sign-up bonus offer than this one: Just by opening the card, making a purchase, and paying the card's $99 annual fee you can earn 60,000 American Airlines miles.
+Then there's the AAdvantage Aviator Red World Elite Mastercard from Barclays.
+Few credit cards offer a better, more lucrative sign-up bonus offer than this one: Just by opening the card, making a purchase, and paying the card's $99 annual fee, you can earn 70,000 American Airlines miles.

 Read our full review of the AAdvantage Aviator Red World Elite Mastercard!